 Bootstrapping A WordPress Server With Our Scripts

-- Spin up a basic 18.04 UBUNTU server with no additional software installed on it.
+- Fireup a standard (not minimal) 22.04 UBUNTU server with no additional software installed on it.

 - Log into the server and make sure that the dos2unix package is installed.
 You can do this by running the following commands in sequence